 Scientists will need to participate in the app design process by meeting with the team and watching team presentations.
-I have found that the best mode of communication is face to face, followed by conference calling or video conferencing using phone, skype or google hang out, and that email correspondence is the least effective.
+I have found that the best mode of communication is face to face, followed by conference calling or video conferencing using phone, Zoom or google meet.
+Email correspondence is the least effective.
 Nevertheless, all modes of communication will need to be used, except in the case of off-campus scientists, where face-to-face communication is unlikely.